 Cleaning your tongue is as important as cleaning your teeth, especially with braces.
 Great oral hygiene is key to successful treatment with braces or clear aligners.
 At Larson Orthodontics, we encourage our patients to keep up their oral hygiene throughout their treatment.

 Are you ready for treatment with braces or clear aligners?
-If so, start your free consultation in the Alexandria, VA, area with Larson Orthodontics, and we’ll help you get your journey started right away!
+If so, start your consultation in the Alexandria, VA, area with Larson Orthodontics, and we’ll help you get your journey started right away!